"...the difference between a lady and a flower girl is not how she behaves, but how she's treated."

 Rose’s experience is not unique.

 In 4th grade, Suzie was picked on relentlessly at her new, small school.
 She found it hard to make friends there even though she had no problem making friends anywhere else.
 Sometimes the class played "Suzie has cooties," and anyone who touched Suzie or anything that Suzie touched had to wash their hands.
 She was excluded and mistreated so frequently that she was unable to stop herself from sobbing in front of the other children.
 The school administrator told her parents that Suzie's outbursts weren't normal and were upsetting the other children.
 Parents gossiped that there was something wrong with her.
 Toward the end of the school year, two girls in her class who were not returning the next year apologized to Suzie.
 They both explained that a popular girl, Liza, warned them when they arrived that if they wanted to have friends in the class, they couldn’t be Suzie’s friends.
 It was an unwritten rule in the grade, the girls told Suzie: no one was allowed to be Suzie’s friend.
-Suzie’s mother reported this to school administrators and teachers, and had reported about how Suzie was being treated throughout the year.
-She was repeatedly told that Suzie was overreacting, and needed counseling to deal with her dramatic emotional outbursts.
+Suzie’s mother reported this to school administrators and teachers––she had already detailed how Suzie was being treated throughout the year.
+The Head of School repeatedly told her that Suzie was overreacting, and needed counseling to deal with her dramatic emotional outbursts.
 Suzie went to counseling, but the bullying continued.

 Children who are mistreated at school suffer both emotionally and academically as they increasingly need to pull their attention away from learning in order to focus on merely surviving the painful ordeal of school.
 They can also become withdrawn or emotionally labile—crying easily and reacting strongly to perceived insults and injuries.
 Naturally, parents and teachers want to help children let things roll off their backs more easily.
 But teachers and parents can become preoccupied with wanting targets of aggression to be less easily upset, rather than dealing with the underlying problem, and this only serves to exacerbate the child’s experience of being both targeted and unprotected.